-How to get better
+How to get better back pain

 It’s important to get back into your usual daily routine as soon as you can.
 You may need to take it easy at first with tasks like lifting and bending.
 But it’s great to keep doing some gentle exercise like walking or swimming.
 Bed rest can make your back pain worse, so get up and about.
 A physio can advise you on safe, appropriate exercises that will support your back.